Whether you're a first-time visitor or a seasoned scene queen, here's our roundup of the top gay bars in New York City to check out now!

 Everyone knows that the New York City gay bar scene is nothing short of vibrant and the city’s nightlife is unquestionably busy.

-New York is also one of the gayest cities in the United States!
+New York is also one of the gayest cities in the United States.
 The problem is that sometimes it can feel overwhelming, especially if it’s your first time visiting the city.
-It can feel like there is too much to do and not enough time… where do you even start?
+We certainly felt that way on our first visit here.
+It can feel like there's just too much to do and not enough time… where do you even start?

 This NYC gay landmark is where the modern gay rights movement started in 1969.
 Popular with tourists and locals alike, it's no surprise that the crowd varies in age, gender, and geography.
 You’ll meet people from everywhere in this gay bar.